-Taranto is a port city in Southern Italy.
-Port of Taranto is important as handling commercial shipping, but also as Italy's main military port (naval base).
+Taranto is a major port and city in southeastern Italy.
+Port Taranto handles large commercial shipping traffic, but is also Italy's main military port (naval base).
 The city has population around 200,000.
 As cruise port, Taranto in 2019 handled 6 ship calls, of which 5 were by Marella Discovery (Marella UK).

-- Taranto is often called "The Spartan City" as it was ancient Sparta's only colony (founded in 706 BC).
-Circa 500 BC it was one of the world's largest cities (population ~300,000).
+Taranto is often called "The Spartan City" as it was ancient Sparta's only colony (founded in 706 BC).
+Around 500 BC it was one of the world's largest cities (population ~300,000).
 Current city's landscape is characterized by 3 peninsulas and an artificial island (formed after digging a ditch during the Aragon Castle's construction).

-For port's ever-first cruising season (2017), the UK-based company Thomson Cruises included Taranto in its Mediterranean cruise itinerary program.
-The port was visited 7 times (in the period May-October) by the ship Thomson Spirit as part of its “Taste of the Adriatic” themed 7-day itinerary roundtrip from Dubrovnik Croatia.
-The port's ever first cruise ship call was on May 15th.
+For port's ever-first cruising season (2017), the UK-based company Thomson/Marella Cruises included Taranto in its Mediterranean itinerary program.
+The seaport was visited 7 times (in May-October) by the ship Thomson Spirit as part of its “Taste of the Adriatic” themed 7-day roundtrips from homeport Dubrovnik.
+Taranto's ever-first cruise ship call was on May 15th.
 Cruise prices started from USD 770 pp (double occupancy).

 |11 May||Departing from Dubrovnik, Croatia|

 |13 May 08:00 - 18:00||Valletta, Malta|

 |14 May 08:00 - 17:00||Messina, Taormina, Sicily, Italy|

 |15 May 12:00 - 18:00||Taranto, Italy|